cubefs/cubefs/security/security-release-process.md

 #### Joining

-The PSC should be consist of 2-4 members.
+- The PSC should be consist of 2-4 members.
 New potential members to the PSC can express their interest to the PSC members.
-These individuals can be nominated by PSC members or CubeFS maintainers.
+- These individuals can be nominated by PSC members or CubeFS maintainers by opening a PR or using the internal email group.
+The steering committee will review the proposal by majority vote.

-If representation changes due to job shifts then PSC members are encouraged to grow the team or replace themselves through mentoring new members.
+- If representation changes due to job shifts then PSC members are encouraged to grow the team or replace themselves through mentoring new members.
+- PSC members should come from more than two vendors, with each vendor having no more than two members.
+- PSC members typically do not have a term of duty.

 ##### Product Security Committee Lazy Consensus Selection